 Gifts in memory or celebration

-Should you wish to include this information in an obituary, here is some sample wording:
+Should you wish to include information in an obituary to direct memorial gifts to MIT, we offer the following sample wording:

-Upon receipt of a memorial gift, MIT’s Gift Office sends the donor a note of appreciation and acknowledgement for tax purposes.
-The Memorial Gifts Office reports the names and addresses of all donors to a designated family member or friend.
+Upon receipt of a memorial gift, MIT sends the donor a note of appreciation and tax receipt.
+The Memorial Gifts Office reports the names and addresses of all donors to a designated family member or friend, should that individual wish also to acknowledge gifts that have been received.

 Past In Memoriam Gifts